kinnara-digital-studio/kecak-workflow/docs/scheduler.md

 For example, if you want to update master data every hours, or 2 hours, or import data from another systems to Kecak.

-We over this schedule to simplify to other project.
+We offers this build in schedule to simplify project integration to other project.

 Integration could be difficult sometimes, and usually people build scheduler apps separately.